Ross Garnaut: Career

 Garnaut attended Perth Modern School and then the Australian National University.
 He attained a Bachelor of Arts in 1967 and a PhD in 1972 as a student of Peter Drysdale.

 He was previously distinguished Professor of Economics at the Australian National University (1989–2008), Head of Economics Department at ANU (1989–1998) and the Director of the ANU Asia Pacific School of Economics and Management.
-He retired from ANU before moving to the University of Melbourne.
+In 2008 he was appointed a Vice-Chancellor’s Fellow and a Professorial Fellow in the University of Melbourne’s Faculty of Economics and Commerce.